BlobbyBob/matrixssl/doc/matrixssl_dev_guide.md

 noecc|Disables ECC support
-rsaonly|Disables ECC and DH support tls|The recommended configuration for TLS
+rsaonly|Disables ECC and DH support tls|The recommended configuration for TLS nonfips-psk|The minimal PSK configuration described in the last subsection, except that both server- and client side support are enabled.

-These configurations can be applied with the commands _make all-nonfips_, _make all-noecc_, _make all-rsaonly_ and _make all-tls_, respectively.
+These configurations can be applied with the commands _make all-nonfips_, _make all-noecc_, _make all-rsaonly_, _make all-tls_, _make all-nonfips-psk_ respectively.
 Applying a new configuration will override the existing _./core/coreConfig.h_, _./crypto/cryptoConfig.h_, and _./matrixssl/matrixsslConfig.h_ files.
 After applying the configuration, these files can be further adapted per specific needs and the MatrixSSL can be compiled as usual, via the make commands described in the _MatrixSSL Getting Started_ document.

 #5	SSL HANDSHAKING <i class="icon-exchange"></i>
 The core of SSL security is the handshake protocol that allows two peers to authenticate and negotiate symmetric encryption keys.
 A handshake is defined by the specific sequence of SSL messages that are exchanged between the client and server.
 A collection of messages being sent from one peer to another is called a flight.